 - Go to each website and try and find if you are listed already.

 - If you are you will usually find an “already listed?” button where you can sign in and update the information to your liking.

 - Go to each website and find how to submit a free listing of your business (usually at the bottom of the page)

 - Enter as much detail into the submission as they allow (don’t scrimp, the better your listing, the more likely it will appear and get clicked)

-You can also search for like minded businesses to see if they will allow you a mention on their website.
-Some sites for instance which is not directly in competition with you.
+You can also search for like-minded businesses to see if they will allow you a mention on their website.
+Some sites for instance which are not directly in competition with you.